narora21/smartcube/README.md

 # smartcube
-Artificial Intelligence application meant to provide a solution to any 3x3 Rubik's cube permutation in 20 moves or less.
+Artificial Intelligence application meant to provide a solution to any 3x3 Rubik's cube permutation.
 Currently in development.